-The main symptoms are severe sore throat and noisy, difficult breathing.
+The main symptoms are severe sore throat, drooling, and noisy, difficult breathing.

-Doctors make the diagnosis by looking at the epiglottis in the operating room with a flexible light.
+Doctors make the diagnosis by looking at the epiglottis with a thin, flexible viewing tube, typically in an operating room.

-The Haemophilus influenzae type B (Hib) vaccine can prevent epiglottitis caused by these bacteria.
+The Haemophilus influenzae type B (Hib) vaccine can prevent epiglottitis caused by some of these bacterial infections.

 Antibiotics are given to eliminate the infection, and a breathing tube is inserted to keep the airway from swelling shut.

 The epiglottis is a small flap of stiff tissue that closes the entrance to the voice box (larynx) and trachea during swallowing.